 "Oh no, not me man.
 You don't know me.
 Maybe when I get some things fixed up a little bit, He'll feel that way.
 But I'm not doing so well.
 I don't read my Bible enough.
 I said some bad things.
 My marriage is not going well.
 I just can't get it together.
 No, God wouldn't give me that wake up look."
 You won't be changed until you know that Father delights in you even at your most broken place.
-See, mostly we live as sons and daughters of

-God, like teenagers who are supposed to know better.
-And when we do the wrong thing.
-We think that God is just sitting there saying, "He's a stupid idiot!"
+Mostly we live life, as sons and daughters of God, like teenagers who are supposed to know better.
+When we do the wrong thing, we think that God is just sitting there saying, "He's a stupid idiot!"
 And yet, He's not!